TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 }
 ```

-**ðŸ’­ Intuition Behind the Approach:**
+**💭 Intuition Behind the Approach:**
 - Median value is the K-th smallest element.
 - Instead of merging arrays, we binary search over the value range.
 - Each mid represents a candidate value for median.
 - Using binary search in each row (sorted), counting is efficient.
-- Because the matrix isnâ€™t globally sorted, but each row is, you can treat each row independently during count.
+- Because the matrix isn’t globally sorted, but each row is, you can treat each row independently during count.
 - This is a classic BSOA pattern.

 **Complexity (Time & Space):**
 - Time:
   * Counting each mid: O(N * log M)
-  * Binary search over value range â†’ about 32 iterations (log of 1e9)
+  * Binary search over value range → about 32 iterations (log of 1e9)
   * Total: O(N * log M * log(1e9))
-  * For constraints (N*M â‰¤ 10^6), this is optimal.
+  * For constraints (N*M ≤ 10^6), this is optimal.
 - Space:
   * O(1)